 TV & MEDIA

-As an ardent movie buff, the translation of subtitles and voiceover texts is a particular passion of mine.
-I have translated subtitles and voiceover scripts for various documentaries and infotainment shows (mainly produced by the BBC).
-The diversity of topics covered in this area (including science, health, nature, society, history, cookery and lifestyle) really appeals to me.
+Here’s the secret: My favorite type of work is TV documentaries.
+As an author, I take on the entire German-language editing process, which includes not only translating and adapting the script, but also thoroughly fact-checking it and creating insert lists and press releases.
+The diversity of topics covered in this area (including current affairs, health, nature, travel, society, politics, cookery and lifestyle) really appeals to me.
 I bring enthusiasm and energy to any subject matter and I love rising to the challenge of using language creatively.
 How can I best translate a play on words into the target language?
 What is essential and what can be omitted?
 Often, we need to condense or expand on the information conveyed – depending on how quickly the speaker is speaking.
 Editorial cuts also play a role by determining the time-frame for the translated texts.
 In this area, I translate:

 • subtitles